pygame/pygame/docs/reST/tut/MoveIt.rst

 Lastly, you can feel free to come to the pygame mailing list or chatroom with any questions on this stuff.
 There's always folks on hand who can help you out with this sort of business.

+Lastly, have fun, that's what games are for!